Mac Basics: Using Windows on your Mac with Boot Camp

 Run Windows at native speed

-Important: Keep the DVD inserted, or flash drive (USB stick) containing the drivers connected to the USB port while you install Windows.
-It can be removed after the Windows installation and updates are completed.
+Important: Keep the Windows DVD and USB flash drive that contains your Windows drivers connected while you install Windows.
+They can be removed after the Windows installation and updates are completed.

 After installation, you can switch between Windows and OS X by holding the Option (Alt) key at start up.
 Or, use the Startup Disk control panel in Windows (installed with Boot Camp support software) or the OS X Startup Disk preference pane to set the default operating system to use each time the computer starts up.